 Tips: when you book the room, note on your special request that you want a room with a view of Petronas Tower, they may arrange that room for you.
 I did it, and…hurrayyy!

 There are 2 ways to travel from the airport to Kuala Lumpur:

-By KLIA Ekspres: this is a train operating the route between KLIA Airport to KL Sentral (Kuala Lumpur city centre).
-The ticket can be purchased in Klook (link below) with discounted price.
+By KLIA Ekspres: this is a train operating the route between KLIA Airport to KL Sentral (Kuala Lumpur city center).
+The ticket can be purchased in Klook (link below) at discounted price.

-By car: if you travel in a group (more than 2), so it’s cheaper to go by cars.
+By car: if you travel in a group (more than 2), so it’s cheaper to go by car.
 A 4 seater car costs only around 70RM/way.